ConvertKit Vs Mailchimp (Here’s The Best Choice)

 Mailchimp will also cost more based upon:

-- The amount of subscribers you have (obviously)
+- The number of subscribers you have (obviously)

 - And if you want to use custom domains that would be an extra $99 per year